 Public consultations are expected, but a schedule has not yet been finalized.
 “Again, it’s to be defined, depending on the various factors that will come in with the building of that project,” Helou said.

-The co-development phase will determine the final design, cost and construction schedule before work begins in 2027.
+The co-development phase will determine the final design, cost and construction schedule before work begins in 2027. n